What is it?

 When given by IV: Manganese is LIKELY SAFE when given by IV as part of parenteral nutrition under the supervision of a health care provider.
 It's generally recommended that parenteral nutrition provides no more than 55 mcg of manganese per day, especially when used long-term.
 Receiving more than 55 mcg of manganese per day by IV as part of parenteral nutrition is POSSIBLY UNSAFE for most adults.

 When inhaled: Manganese is LIKELY UNSAFE when inhaled by adults for long periods of time.
-Excess manganese in the body can cause serious side effects, including symptoms resembling Parkinson disease, such as shaking (tremors).
+Excess manganese in the body can cause serious side effects, including poor bone health and symptoms resembling Parkinson disease, such as shaking (tremors).

 Special precautions & warnings:Children: Taking manganese by mouth is LIKELY SAFE for children 1 to 3 years in amounts less than 2 mg per day; for children 4 to 8 years in amounts less than 3 mg per day; for children 9 to 13 years in amounts less than 6 mg per day; and for children 14 to 18 years in amounts less than 9 mg per day.
 Manganese in higher doses than described is POSSIBLY UNSAFE.
 Talk with your health care provider before giving manganese to children.
 High doses of manganese might cause serious side effects.
 Manganese is LIKELY UNSAFE when inhaled by children.

 Pregnancy and breast-feeding: Manganese is LIKELY SAFE in pregnant or breast-feeding adult women aged 19 or older when taken by mouth in doses of less than 11 mg per day.
 However, pregnant and lactating women under age 19 should limit doses to less than 9 mg per day.
 Manganese is POSSIBLY UNSAFE when taken by mouth in higher doses.
 Doses over 11 mg per day are more likely to cause serious side effects.
+Taking too much manganese might also decrease the birth size of male infants.
 Manganese is LIKELY UNSAFE when inhaled by women who are pregnant or breast-feeding.

 Long-term liver disease: People with long-term liver disease have trouble getting rid of manganese.
 Manganese can build up in these people and cause shaking, mental problems such as psychosis, and other side effects.
 If you have liver disease, be careful not to get too much manganese.